 Some companies may choose to grow from seeds, or pull from multiple harvests with a variety of genetics, potentially leading to inconsistent results in their extracts.

 We believe consistency in genetics when growing hemp is absolutely critical to making the best possible CBD products.

 This is why Hemplucid utilizes hemp cloned from healthy mother plants with a carefully developed set of superior genetics.
 Cloned plants allow us to offer natural hemp-derived products that provide powerful and consistent benefits with every batch.

-Until cannabis breeders can create true-breeding seeds for growing hemp, the cloning method will continue to be necessary for consistent and effective hemp-derived CBD products.
+Until cannabis breeders can create true-breeding seeds for growing hemp, the cloning method will continue to be necessary for consistent hemp-derived CBD products.